-The Dining Hall - An army marches on its stomach and so does a Cub Camp!
-Sure, this is where we enjoy three nutritious squares a day, but it's also the place for bragging about your village, singing songs and witnessing stunts put on by the staff.
+The Dining Hall - This is where we enjoy three nutritious squares a day, but it's also the place for bragging about your village, singing songs and witnessing stunts put on by the staff.
 Information is given at meals.

 Cub Craft - The Gaga Pit, an obstacle course, fire pit, and a host of Scout "stuff" and activities will keep the guys busy having fun for hours.